mindsdb/mindsdb/mindsdb/integrations/handlers/writer_handler/README.md

 -- Create a Writer model and embed input data
 CREATE MODEL writer_demo
-FROM mysql_demo_db (select * from demo_fda_context)
+FROM mysql_demo_db (select * from demo_fda_context limit 10) --limit to 10 rows for testing purposes
-PREDICT answer ---specify any column name that exists inside context table, 'answer' used for illustrative purposes USING engine="writer", run_embeddings=true, --if context should be transformed to embeddings and loaded to vectorDB model_name="palmyra-x",  --specify which model to use writer_org_id="", writer_api_key="", chromadb_folder_name='full_context', --specify folder name for where chromadb will be persisted locally embeddings_model_name="sentence-transformers/all-mpnet-base-v2", --this can be any sentence transformer that is compatible with Hugging Face sentence_transformer library, if none provided defaults to "sentence-transformers/all-mpnet-base-v2" prompt_template='{question}';
+PREDICT answer ---specify any column name that exists inside context table, 'answer' used for illustrative purposes USING engine="writer", writer_org_id="", writer_api_key="", embeddings_model_name="sentence-transformers/all-mpnet-base-v2"; --this can be any sentence transformer that is compatible with Hugging Face sentence_transformer library, if none provided defaults to "sentence-transformers/all-mpnet-base-v2"

 -- Ask a question on your data using Writer LLM API SELECT *